 The team have developed a proposed vision and concept design for the market square.
 They will also help us secure the investment we need to complete the remaining stages of the project.

 Councillors will be asked to approve the concept design and investment plan in March 2021.

 Mace Group, an international consultancy and construction company, is leading the team.
 LDA Design, an independent design and planning consultant, and Quarterbridge, an independent retail market development consultant, are supporting them.

 Stakeholder engagement and public consultation

-The assessment of any detailed design proposals and resulting planning application for the Market Square will consider the impact they might have on listed buildings.
+The assessment of any detailed design proposals and resulting planning application for Market Square will consider the impact the proposals might have on listed buildings.
 It will also consider their potential impact on the character and appearance of the Historic Core Conservation Area, which includes Market Square.
 The Historic Core Conservation Area Appraisal will inform any detailed design assessment.

-There is currently no timetable for any work past the detailed design stage in January 2020.
+There is currently no timetable for any work past the detailed design stage in the autumn of 2021.

 The planning and implementation stages of the project will be planned following agreement of the concept design, subject to securing the required funding.

 If the project proceeds to the planning stage, any submitted planning application will be subject to formal public consultation.